-Continuing a Web presence for them through Cool Springs was easy.
-John Boss — the pastor at the church before Jankoski’s husband, Mark, who died in August 2021 — had set the church up with podcasting equipment before the COVID-19 pandemic ever hit.
+Continuing an internet presence for them through Cool Springs was easy.
+John Boss, the church’s pastor at the church before Jankoski’s husband had set up podcasting equipment before the COVID-19 pandemic ever hit.

-Then when it did, it encouraged her to try another new thing — doing VBS online.
-It met a bigger need than that of her immediate congregation — it gave her the opportunity to provide VBS for all the Fort Rucker families who got her newsletter.
+When the pandemic hit, it encouraged her to try another new thing, doing VBS online.
+It met a bigger need than that of her immediate congregation.
+It gave her the opportunity to provide VBS for all the Fort Rucker families who got her newsletter.

 “We have a couple of people in the Middle East and other remote parts of the world.
 They’re still participating by logging in to our Bible study sites or YouTube channel,” Jankoski said.

-She noted that while she had the benefit of being so close to a military post, every church has a mission field in its backyard.
+She noted that while she had the benefit of being so close to a military post, every church has a missions field in its backyard.